What Laws Protect and Reward Whistleblowing About Cybersecurity?

 Whistleblower rewards also exist for those reporting violations of federal commodities laws, fraud on the government, tax underpayment, and fraud affecting banks or other financial institutions.

-How Can Cybersecurity Whistleblowers Receive an SEC Whistleblower Reward?
+How Can Cybersecurity Whistleblowers Obtain a SEC Whistleblower Reward?

 Information security professionals can qualify for rewards under the SEC Whistleblower Program and other whistleblower rewards laws.
 As discussed above, cybersecurity issues and how corporations deal with them can constitute violations of federal securities laws.
 And it is a good time to be an information security whistleblower.
 As I have discussed in a previous blog, the SEC has had a particular focus on cybersecurity for the past few years.
 As the SEC continues to address the impact on U.S. capital markets and public corporations’ responsibilities to shareholders under the law, this emerging and important topic will likely remain an enforcement focus for the foreseeable future.

 Importantly, whistleblowers who are represented by attorneys can remain anonymous when reporting through the SEC Whistleblower Program.
 Further, cybersecurity professionals can be eligible for awards by providing independent analysis regarding violations of federal securities laws, even if they have no employment relationship with the company.